Nanomon of the Labyrinth (JP)

 Joe: “It’s not your fault

-One short cut, but it was a cut of awesomeness, so this episode gets a D-.
+One short cut, but it was a cut of awesomeness, so this episode gets a D-, for “D-ie for real”.
 This episode took me like three weeks to work up the motivation to finish – it was pretty rough!
 And I have 35 more episodes of this nonsense.
 NEAT.